-Olympic Peninsula Loop is a 454 mile trail located near Forks, WA.
+Olympic Peninsula Loop is a 329.2 mile loop trail located near Forks, Washington that features a lake and is good for all skill levels.
 The trail is primarily used for scenic driving and is accessible year-round.

 This is more of a playground than a trail.
 Spend a lot of time here and you will not do it all.
 From the Hoe Reservation to the wild beach route.
 Fromt the rain forest to rain shadow.
 This is a special place.

 Went camping from SEA>101 W to Fort Flagler state park >101 W and S to Hoh Rainforest>back up 101 N to Second Beach, then back up 101 N and E to SEA via ferry.